Colophon

 This will trigger the pre-commit hook, which rebuilds the site again and

-activates rsync, before pushing the source files to GitHub and my git
+the source files to GitHub and my git server.